What is the second largest country in South America? The total area of South America extends to 17,835,252 km² divided across 12 countries.

 Most Famous Monuments in Paraguay

-Paraguay is certainly an impressive sight to see.
+Paraguay is undoubtedly impressive.
 It features a collection of celebrated cultures and deep-rooted traditions.
-A visit to the monuments in Paraguay starts with typical sightseeing tours to get an enriching experience of panoramic colonial buildings.
+A visit to the monuments in Paraguay starts with typical sightseeing tours, which offer an enriching experience of panoramic colonial buildings.

 Asunción is the capital city of Paraguay, the most populous city, and the most important commercial centre.
 It keeps flourishing more than ever.
 Indulge yourself in the overwhelming energy of the locals, coated in the stunning tongue of the Paraguayan language.
 Let’s check the most famous landmarks in Paraguay: